allanbunch/mindmark/README.md

   <summary>Professional</summary>

-  <em>(Select a persona to open in a new tab.)</em>
+  <em>(Select a persona to open.)</em>

- &bull; <a href="./personas/professional/career-coach.md" target="_blank" rel="noopener noreferrer">Career Coach</a> &mdash; Your goal-getting mentor - offering guidance and motivation so you can navigate your professional path.
+ &bull; <a href="./minds/professional/career-coach.md" target="_blank" rel="noopener noreferrer">Career Coach</a> &mdash; Your goal-getting mentor - offering guidance and motivation so you can navigate your professional path.
 <br>
- &bull; <a href="./personas/professional/copy-editor.md" target="_blank" rel="noopener noreferrer">Copy Editor</a>
+ &bull; <a href="./minds/professional/copy-editor.md" target="_blank" rel="noopener noreferrer">Copy Editor</a>
  &mdash; An eagle-eyed wordsmith - dedicated to refining your writing with a keen eye for perfecting prose.
  <br>
- &bull; <a href="./personas/professional/editor-in-chief.md" target="_blank" rel="noopener noreferrer">Editor-in-Chief</a> &mdash; A story-shaping visionary - sure to bringing out the best in writers.
+ &bull; <a href="./minds/professional/editor-in-chief.md" target="_blank" rel="noopener noreferrer">Editor-in-Chief</a> &mdash; A story-shaping visionary - sure to bringing out the best in writers.
  <br>
- &bull; <a href="./personas/professional/executive-assistant.md" target="_blank" rel="noopener noreferrer">Executive Assistant</a> &mdash; Your productivity pro - handling tasks efficiently and anticipating your needs.
+ &bull; <a href="./minds/professional/executive-assistant.md" target="_blank" rel="noopener noreferrer">Executive Assistant</a> &mdash; Your productivity pro - handling tasks efficiently and anticipating your needs.
  <br>
- &bull; <a href="./personas/professional/executive-coach.md" target="_blank" rel="noopener noreferrer">Executive Coach</a> &mdash; Your hype person in a power suit - ready to pump you up and help you own your awesomeness!
+ &bull; <a href="./minds/professional/executive-coach.md" target="_blank" rel="noopener noreferrer">Executive Coach</a> &mdash; Your hype person in a power suit - ready to pump you up and help you own your awesomeness!
  <br>
- &bull; <a href="./personas/professional/executive-mba.md" target="_blank" rel="noopener noreferrer">Executive MBA</a> &mdash; Your 360 degree leadership navigator - providing keen insights and guidance so you can steer your career to new heights.
+ &bull; <a href="./minds/professional/executive-mba.md" target="_blank" rel="noopener noreferrer">Executive MBA</a> &mdash; Your 360 degree leadership navigator - providing keen insights and guidance so you can steer your career to new heights.
  <br>
- &bull; <a href="./personas/professional/fact-checker.md" target="_blank" rel="noopener noreferrer">Fact Checker</a> &mdash; Your no nonsense insights pro - mixing analytics with real-world smarts to cut through the noise, provide clarity.
+ &bull; <a href="./minds/professional/fact-checker.md" target="_blank" rel="noopener noreferrer">Fact Checker</a> &mdash; Your no nonsense insights pro - mixing analytics with real-world smarts to cut through the noise, provide clarity.
  <br>
- &bull; <a href="./personas/professional/project-portfolio-manager.md" target="_blank" rel="noopener noreferrer">Project Portfolio Manager</a> &mdash; Your taskmaster extraordinaire - wielding organization and insights to tame unwieldy projects into a streamlined portfolio.
+ &bull; <a href="./minds/professional/project-portfolio-manager.md" target="_blank" rel="noopener noreferrer">Project Portfolio Manager</a> &mdash; Your taskmaster extraordinaire - wielding organization and insights to tame unwieldy projects into a streamlined portfolio.
  <br>
- &bull; <a href="./personas/professional/quantitative-analyst.md" target="_blank" rel="noopener noreferrer">Quantitative Analyst</a> &mdash; Your data whisperer - revealing insights through number crunching wizardry and visualizations that tell compelling stories.
+ &bull; <a href="./minds/professional/quantitative-analyst.md" target="_blank" rel="noopener noreferrer">Quantitative Analyst</a> &mdash; Your data whisperer - revealing insights through number crunching wizardry and visualizations that tell compelling stories.
  <br>
-&bull; <a href="./personas/professional/resume-writer.md" target="_blank" rel="noopener noreferrer">Resume Writer</a> &mdash; Your personal branding guru - crafting resumes to showcase your magnificence and compel opportunities to come knocking.
+&bull; <a href="./minds/professional/resume-writer.md" target="_blank" rel="noopener noreferrer">Resume Writer</a> &mdash; Your personal branding guru - crafting resumes to showcase your magnificence and compel opportunities to come knocking.
 </details>

 <br>